Bobby Rousseau

-Joseph Jean-Paul Robert Rousseau (born July 26, 1940) is a Canadian former professional ice hockey right winger who played in the National Hockey League (NHL), most notably for the Montreal Canadiens.
-He won the Calder Memorial Trophy in 1962 as NHL Rookie of the Year.
+Joseph Jean-Paul Robert Rousseau (July 26, 1940 – December 13, 2025) was a Canadian professional ice hockey right winger who played in the National Hockey League (NHL) from 1960 to 1974, most notably for the Montreal Canadiens.
+He won the Calder Memorial Trophy in 1962 as NHL Rookie of the Year and won the Stanley Cup four times (1965, 1966, 1968, 1969), all with the Canadiens.
+Prior to turning professional Rousseau played at the 1960 Winter Olympics with the Canadian national team, winning a silver medal.

+Early life

+Joseph Jean-Paul Robert Rousseau was born in Montreal, Canada on July 26, 1940.
+He grew up with thirteen siblings, mostly sisters.

 Playing career

 Early career

-Rousseau started his career with the St. Jean Braves of the Quebec Junior Hockey League in 1955-56 where he led the league in scoring with 53 goals and 85 points in 44 games.
-The next season, Rousseau moved on with the Hull-Ottawa Canadiens.
-Hull-Ottawa reached the 1957 Memorial Cup final against the Guelph Biltmore Mad Hatters losing game 7 3–2.
-The Canadiens returned to the Memorial Cup in 1957-58 defeating the Regina Pats in 6 games.
+Rousseau started his career with the St. Jean Braves of the Quebec Junior Hockey League in 1955–56 where he led the league in scoring with 53 goals and 85 points in 44 games.
+The next season, Rousseau moved on with the Hull-Ottawa Canadiens in the Ontario Hockey Association.
+Hull-Ottawa reached the 1957 Memorial Cup final against the Guelph Biltmore Mad Hatters losing game seven 3–2.
+The Canadiens returned to the Memorial Cup in 1957–58 defeating the Regina Pats in six games.

 In 1960, Rousseau was loaned to the Kitchener-Waterloo Dutchmen, the team that represented Canada at the 1960 Winter Olympics in Squaw Valley.
 Canada finished with a silver medal, while the USA won gold and the Soviets bronze.
 Rousseau scored 5 goals, 4 of which came in a 19–1 victory over Japan, and 9 points in 7 games during Canada's Olympic run.